Alma Matters: Reviews

 Jack Rabid of AllMusic called this single "ho-hum", saying it was "a poor choice to represent Maladjusted".
 He also criticized guitarists Boz Boorer and Alain Whyte, asking when Morrissey was going to part company with them, and declared the B-sides "Heir Apparent" and "I Can Have Both" to be the better songs but still lacking in comparison to previous B-sides "Whatever Happens, I Love You" and "Nobody Loves Us".
 Rabid concludes his review, writing "Morrissey is a major talent with a special voice atrophying in underwhelming material and backing.
 To quote Joy Division, 'When will it end?'"
+NMEs John Robinson wrote that it "confuses wordplay for songwriting".
 Keith Phipps of The A.V.
 Club, however, listed the song as a highlight of Maladjusted.

 In a 2009 article Uncut described the song as 'Morrissey's worst single'.

 Spins list of '50 Best Morrissey Songs' from 2017 includes "Alma Matters" as his 12th best solo song.